ShridharPawar/BasicReact/shridharfirstrreact/README.md

-This was my first attempt to create a basic React application.
+This was my first attempt at creating a basic Reactjs application.
 It lists some of my favourite movies and their details.
 It fetched data from json files.